camac/dora/Readme.md

 * Download the latest release from the releases section in the OpenNTF Project
 * Clone the repository from https://github.com/camac/dora.git and checkout the master branch

-The installation process just copies the required executables and resources to 2 directories in your home directory.
-I will use the symbol ~ to refer to the home dir
+The installation process simply copies the required executables and resources to 2 different directories in your [home directory](http://en.wikipedia.org/wiki/Home_directory).
+On windows your home directory should be something like `C:\Users\Cameron`, on a mac `/Users/Cameron` From this point on I will use the symbol ~ to refer to the home dir

 Target Executables directory : ~/bin
 Target Resources directory   : ~/dora